4.39 from 13 votes

 This Post May Contain Affiliate Links.
 Please Read My Disclosure

-Halibut has a mild, sweet flavor that lends itself well to almost any preparation like this Butter-Basted Halibut with Lemon-Braised Baby Vegetables.
+Halibut has a mild, sweet flavor that lends itself well to almost any preparation, like this Halibut with Lemon-Braised Vegetables.

-When buying, look for Pacific or Alaskan halibut.
-It’s carefully regulated and one of the most sustainable seafood choices available, according to the Monterey Bay Aquarium’s Seafood Watch program.
+• When buying, look for Pacific or Alaskan halibut.
+It’s carefully regulated and one of the most sustainable seafood choices available.
+The season for halibut is from mid-March to November.

 Prep Time: 15 minutes